soudeepan/Watch-Color/README.md

 # Watch-Color
 This is my first web page.

 Watch&Color is a small web page comtaining quotes produced by myself.
-It also displays shapes of various colour that flows along with the scrollbar(gsap ScrollTrigger is used here)
+It also displays shapes of various colour that flows along with the scrollbar.

+Kind of cool right?